dat-ecosystem/dat/beta-cli-api.md

 - `path`/`p` - specify the path to the dat directory that the command should use.
 Default is current working directory
 - `help`/`h` (boolean) - pass this option to show the help for a command.
-- `log` (default 'text') - set this to 'json' to change the response format logging for status/response messages to JSON for easy parsing.
+- `json` - set this to true to change all output to JSON for easy parsing.
 - `checkout` - the version hash to use when retrieving data for a command.

 Example output: